Norman Tubbs: Biography

 In 1923 Tubbs was ordained to the episcopate as the 4th Bishop of Tinnevelly.
 He was translated to be Bishop of Rangoon in 1928 and returned to England six years later to be the Archdeacon of Chester (and Assistant Bishop of Chester) and later Dean of Chester.

 Marriage and children

-In 1918 Tubbs married Norah Elisetta Lunt, daughter of Geoffrey Lunt, later Bishop of Ripon and subsequently Salisbury.
+In 1918 Tubbs married Norah Elisetta Lunt (21/06/1890 - 09/05/1988), sister of Geoffrey Lunt, later Bishop of Ripon and subsequently Salisbury.
 They had three sons and a daughter: John LIONEL, Peter Alfred (also a priest), Christoper Norman, Barbara Evelyn.

 Tubbs was the father of The Reverend Canon Christopher Norman Tubbs (1926–2010), Vicar of Scalby, North Yorkshire from 1959 to 1995, Rural Dean of Scarborough from 1976 to 1982 and a Canon of York Minster.
 Christopher was ordained by his father in Chester Cathedral in 1952.